zetavg/chromium-website/site/developers/how-tos/get-the-code/working-with-branches/index.md

 ### Deleting an obsolete branch

-You generally want to delete local branches after the changes have been committed to master.
+You generally want to delete local branches after the changes have been committed to main.
 It is safest to check that your work has, in fact, been committed before deleting it.

 Remember that you can always apply a CL that has been posted via: